Important Information on Masks and Hot Weather

 7. Access to cool water or refreshments

-8. Re-evaluate the workload, considering the weather conditions and time of day when the work will be carried out (ie. Smaller pick rates or heavy work in the mornings/evenings)
+8. Re-evaluate workload by considering the weather conditions and time of day when the work will be carried out (ie. Smaller pick rates or heavy work when it is cooler such as in the early mornings)

 9. Allow workers the option to wear their own cotton masks provided they adhere to safety specifications